briskycat/scripts/install/haskell/README.md

     http://packages.debian.org/haskell-platform were updated with Platform 2012.2.0.0)
 2. Manage multiple GHC and Haskell Platform versions, easily toggle between them with *update-alternatives --config*.
-3. Upgrade to new version of Haskell without overwriting or deleting the previous.
+3. Upgrade to new versions of GHC and Haskell Platform without overwriting or deleting the previous.
 If this causes regressions in your apps, easily roll back to the prior working version with a simple *update-alternatives --config*.
 4. Keep all files of GHC and Haskell Platform together in a  single location like /opt/haskell/, instead of spread out over /usr/bin, /usr/lib, and /usr/share.
 5. Easily uninstall with *update-alternatives --remove-all* (script included), and